analogdevicesinc/msdk/Examples/MAX78002/TMR/README.md

    which is used to create an interrupt at freq of 2 Hz.
    LED1 (P0.2) will toggle when the interrupt occurs.

-Push PB1 to start the PWM and continuous timer and PB2 to start the oneshot timer.
+Push PB1 to start the PWM and continuous timer, and PB2 to start the one-shot timer.

 PWM started.